wuchuheng/command-alias/SOFTWARE_DESIGN.md

-# Spaceboot Software Design Document
+# SpaceTrigger Software Design Document

 ## 1. Introduction

-Spaceboot is a cross-platform keyboard shortcut launcher application inspired by Spacelauncher for macOS.
+SpaceTrigger is a cross-platform keyboard shortcut launcher application inspired by SpaceTrigger for macOS.
 The application allows users to configure custom keyboard sequences to rapidly launch applications, execute commands, and streamline workflows.

 ### Core Features